MvMukesh/Manralai-AiCareerMaster/README.md

 # Data Work-Tracker

-You can see this repo as a tracker of n-things I am exploring in this journey of Data and trying my level best to explain them to people in general way Possibile <br>
+You can see this repo as a tracker of n-things I am giving back in this journey of Data and trying my level best to explain them to people in general way Possibile <br>
 AIM is clear, write or communicate in such a way that people can follow ==> [kato--gholo--peelow]

 <hr style="border:40px solid gray"> </hr>